 • Samaki vibelicious

-Recommended baits Taylors Lake
+Recommended baits at Taylors Lake

 • Scrub worms